yyutong/tp/docs/DeveloperGuide.md

 * `edit` - edit the details of an existing expense.
 * `delete` - delete an existing expense from the expense list.
 * `add-d` - add a description to an existing expense.
-* `delete-d` - delete the description of an existing expense.
+* `list` - list the descriptions in the expense book.

 ### Expense model